Park Sung-hyun wins U.S. Women’s Open for first LPGA Tour victory

 Walking to the scoring tent to sign her card, she got a thumps-up from Trump from his box.

+“Well, to be honest with you, I still cannot believe that it is actually happening,” said Park, who is the leading rookie on the LPGA Tour.
+“It’s almost feel like I’m floating on a cloud in the sky.
+Of course, I did have many winnings in other tournaments, but winning here at U.S. Open means so much more.

-Choi finished with a 71 to finish as the low amateur for the second straight year.
+Choi was the low amateur for the second straight year.
 She was 38th in 2016.
+The only drawback was she could not pocket the $540,000 second-place prize.

+“I mean it will be nice if I could get the money but I think my primary goal was to come here and compete so, to me, getting this second place in runner-up actually means more to me,” the 17-year-old said.

 Top-ranked So Yeon Ryu (70) and fellow South Korean Mi Jung Hur (68) tied for third at 7 under.
 Feng, from China, had a 75 to drop into a tie for fifth at 6 under with Spain’s Carlota Ciganda (70) and South Korea’s Jeongeun6 Lee (71).